 At some point during the crisis, the CEO will need to address the media and other audiences, like employees, board members, investors, et al. A CEO news conference typically happens several hours after the crisis begins, when more information is known and the company has a solid response plan.

-Does your company need help preparing for possible crisis communications?
-Contact Tucker/Hall today and learn.
+Does your company need help to prepare for possible crisis communications?
+Contact Tucker/Hall today to see how we can help.